 If your site incorporates an e-commerce dimension it can be a good idea to let customers buy something without having to go through a lengthy sign-up process:

 Allow users to purchase as a guest, offering to register their information afterwards.

 Make it easier for registered customers to check out quickly.
-For example, think of Amazon’s ‘one click purchase’ option.
+For example, think of Amazon’s ‘one-click purchase’ option.

 Additionally, use recognisable and intuitive platforms; at Together Digital we prioritise a clear and intuitive UI (which is why we build ours from scratch!).

-If your site is not compatible with HTML5, then you are likely to be in need of a new site.
+If your site is not compatible with HTML5, then you are likely to need a new site.
 Assuming that it is HTML5 compatible, you can designate the appropriate type of keyboard for an input box.
 For example, mobile devices have different keyboards available for numerical data and email addresses.

 Keep things simple: don’t repeat questions and use automation to auto-populate data for registered users, or to fetch potentially repetitive data (such as take shipping address from billing address).
 Make sure your forms do as much of the work as possible.

 Give real-time feedback about form errors to minimise the need for resubmits.
 Let a user know if they’ve made an error or missed a required entry field before they hit the submit button.
 When you let them know about the error, highlight the box or boxes in which the error or errors exist and be explicit about what is needed to fix the errors.
 Give examples for more confusing fields.

 Try to make proper use of user location data.
 Don’t request it immediately or without the context of why you need it.
 Make sure the user knows what benefit they get from sharing geodata with you.